CircleCI-Archived/stefon/README.md

 * dev mode mirrors production mode exactly
 * the timestamp thing is gone
 * Many settings removed, we're down to :asset-roots, :serving-root, :mode, manifest-file and :precompiles
-+ The pipeline is now truly a pipeline, supporting more than one transformation per file
+* The pipeline is now truly a pipeline, supporting more than one transformation per file
-+ Add data-uri support
+* Add data-uri support
+* drop support for lein1, lein2 only
+* use proper tmp dirs

+## planned before release
 - allow options to be passed to each compiler
 - support different versions of each language
 - add image compression
 - add more compressors
 - add more languages, esp markdown
 - cdn support (port from circleci)
-- use proper tmp dirs
-- drop support for lein1, lein2 only

 ### Version 0.4.0 (released as dieter)
 * Remove support for searching for filenames, because it has very sharp edges